-FNPS has 37 chapters with broad coverage across the state.
+FNPS has many local chapters with broad coverage across the state.
 Most chapters offer programs at monthly meetings.
 These programs typically provide both education and entertainment on subjects ranging from care of native landscapes, to rare plant conservation, to current issues in conservation, to wildlife and native bees, and a broad range of other subjects.

 Field trips are an important part of educational outreach.
 They promote the mission of FNPS in a manner no other activities can.
 Field trips get people out into natural communities where they learn how ecosystems function and begin to appreciate the beauty of the native plants that are our heritage in Florida.
 It's a fact that people must first learn to love what they will later choose to protect.